CanZhao-Sunny/canzhao-sunny.github.io/index.md

 - Modeling and Manipulation of Deformable Objects
 - Applied Machine Learning

-<p>My current research focuses on the modeling, perception and manipulation of deformable objects, aiming to make it robust, practical, and easy-to-apply.
-In addition, I’m broadly interested in machine learning, force sensing, and tactile perception with their applications to robotic dexterous manipulation of various objects.</p>
+My current research focuses on the modeling, perception and manipulation of deformable objects, aiming to make it robust, practical, and easy-to-apply.
+In addition, I’m broadly interested in machine learning, force sensing, and tactile perception with their applications to robotic dexterous manipulation of various objects.

-<p>In a word, advanced technologies like robotics and  ML positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.</p>
+In a word, advanced technologies like robotics and  ML positively influence the life of everybody.
+I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---